prpole/dissertation/chapter1/main.md

 exclusively, except that the modification takes as its product ecological systems rather than commodities.

+[^ln-jack-london-socialism]: On Jack London's socialism and reading of Marx, see [@raskin_jack_2005].

 With both production and consumption becoming incorporated into part of the larger environment, the processes enter a different sort of relationship with each other than the one that characterizes, for example, supply and demand.
 The relationship that results comes into particular focus in the context of Gilman's other attempts to address this problem, albeit by different means.
 Walter Benn Michaels, in his reading of “The Yellow Wallpaper,” describes a system that is in many ways a market version of the Herland garden economy;
-many of the problems he points out are resolved in *Herland* by the removal of the market from Herland entirely.
+many of the problems he points out in "The Yellow Wallpaper" are resolved in *Herland* by the removal of the market entirely.
 Michaels argues that in “The Yellow Wallpaper,” published in 1892, the woman’s body becomes a site “simultaneously of production and consumption…rewritten as the utopian body of the market economy” in which “products not only exist to be consumed, but coming into existence they already are consumed.”
 The simultaneous buying and selling, producing and consuming of the self is conditional to *owning* that self, making “exchange…the condition of [one’s] existence.”
-This “triumphant omnipresence of market relations” is, for Michaels, the cause of the character’s nervous breakdown: the narrator’s “marking” the yellow wallpaper that is the object of her constant, compulsive meditation and simultaneously being “marked” by it in turn both indicates the logic of the market economy and is the main feature of the narrator’s madness (*The Gold Standard* 13).
-The system depicted in *Herland* shares this simultaneity and omnipresence of production and consumption---but it exists without market relations and without breakdown.
-Framing the built environment with the managed natural environment turns the conditions of a collapse into the conditions of an ideal society, replacing market forces with ecological balance.
-Money, exchange, and the marketplace are entirely absent from the narrative: unlike almost every other conspicuous absence, each of which is foregrounded by discussion between the outsiders and Herlanders, money never comes up in Herland.[^ln-money] Without a market economy in which the product is always “already consumed,” goods are always already produced *and* consumed: consumption exists in complex interrelation with production as part of the ecology.
+This “triumphant omnipresence of market relations” is, for Michaels, the cause of the character’s nervous breakdown: the narrator’s “marking” the yellow wallpaper that is the object of her constant, compulsive meditation, and simultaneously being “marked” by it in turn both indicates the logic of the market economy and is the main feature of the narrator's madness (*The Gold Standard* 13).
+The system depicted in *Herland* shares this simultaneity and omnipresence of production and consumption---but it exists without market relations and, consequently, without breakdown.
+Replacing economic exchange into ecological exchange and replacing wage labor with ambient labor turns the conditions of a collapse into the conditions of an ecotopian ideal.
+Without a market economy in which the product is always “already consumed,” goods are always already produced *and* consumed: consumption exists in complex interrelation with production as part of the ecology.

-[^ln-money]: Prior to their foray money is mentioned indirectly, but only as a feature of the world beyond Herland: Terry’s family wealth bankrolls the expedition and provides the biplane (33).

-The reproduction of one’s own labor through self-sustenance, as the means by which this simultaneous production and consumption occurs, is sufficient contribution to the Herland ecology---and as such, it is a Herlander’s only economic obligation.
+The reproduction of one's own labor through self-sustenance, as the means by which this simultaneous production and consumption occurs, is sufficient contribution to the Herland ecology---and as such, it is a Herlander’s only economic obligation.
 Ecology is a mutuality of being, an involuntary